webiny/docs.webiny.com/docs/guides/headless-gatsby-tutorial.md

 This will generate a new folder in your working directory.

-> Ideally, you should create your Next.js project in a folder outside of the Webiny project.
+> Ideally, you should create your Gatsby project in a folder outside of the Webiny project.

 Now that we have a new Gatsby app ready to go, let's see what it takes to make a simple page that renders a list of all blog posts that we have just created.